stax76/OpenWithPlusPlus/README.md

 Start Windows Terminal at the given folder.

-In the Windows Terminal settings define:
+In the Windows Terminal profile settings define:

 ```
 "startingDirectory" : null,